 Fix: Image Not Showing When Sharing URL on Facebook

 I posted my link and Facebook refused to pull up the image from my blog post.
-Nobody wants to click a naked link — no picture?
+Nobody wants to just click a link without a picture or anything describing the link.
 No description?
 No traffic.

 But alas, there is a fix for this.
 Facebook has a handy tool called the Open Graph Object Debugger.